iMovR Energize Standing Desk Review

 What’s the Freedom Base’s “secret sauce” that makes it able to trounce imported competitors, combining top notch quality with low manufacturing costs?
 In the words of singer Meghan Trainor, it’s “All About That Base”.

 The Freedom Line’s bases are manufactured in the United States using cutting-edge, extreme robotic automation techniques for finer machining tolerances and unmatched production efficiencies.
 These new automation techniques grant the base its consistent performance, impressive stability, and contribute to its low cost.
-Impressively, the Freedom bases actually come with the same warranty as iMovR’s top-of-the-line desks, the Elite and the Everest (lifetime on the frame, 10 years on dual, precision Bosch motors and electronics, and 5 years on 3D-laminated tabletop).
+Impressively, the Freedom bases actually come with the same warranty as iMovR’s top-of-the-line Lander Desk - lifetime on the frame, 10 years on the dual, precision Bosch motors and electronics, and 5 years on the 3D-laminated tabletops).
 This industry-leading warranty coverage is a testament to iMovR’s confidence in the high standards of its production process.